-- 155 peak in a spectrum of the test sample.
+ated by the X, Y, and Z field correction (shim) coils are used as the imaging gradients, after calibration for the purpose of imaging.
+The gradient amplitude is measured by the broadening of the peak in a spectrum of the test sample.
 For each projection direction the magnitude of the applied magnetic field gradient must be the same, independent of the direction set according to the φ and θ values.
-(The definitions of the coordinate system and angles are given in the Supplementary Information.)
+(The definitions of the coordinate system and angles are given in the Supplement.)
 This is achieved by calculating the individual shim values via the trigonometric laws.
-A few compound gradient settings (involving multiple individual gradients) are checked to verify orthogonality of the Cartesian field gradient components, that are used to calculate the gradient directions.
-After setup and - 160 calibration, the actual phantom is inserted into the magnet without further shimming.
-A script controls the setting of the gradients via the digital-to-analogue converters of the shim system and initiates the acquisition.
-For each angle φ and θ 30 projections were recorded, yielding 900 projections in total at a gradient amplitude of 78 mT/m.
+A few compound gradient settings (involving multiple individual gradients) are checked to verify orthogonality of the Cartesian field gradient components that are used to calculate the gradient directions.
+After setup and calibration, the actual phantom is inserted into the magnet without further shimming.
+A script controls the setting of the gradients via the digital-to-analog converters of the shim system and initiates the acquisition.
+For each angle φ and θ 30 projections were recorded, yielding 900 projections in total at a gradient amplitude of 78 mT m-1.
 The values are sampled uniformly per angle in the range of 0 to 180°.
-The projections were recorded with the following settings: For each projection angle two noise blocks were recorded (time domain points: 1024 k, spectral width: 5 kHz, spectral centre: 4.670 ppm).
-The - individual projections are recorded like standard 1D spin-noise-detected spectra (Müller and Jerschow, 2006) (Nausner et al., 2009).
+The projections were recorded with the following settings: for each projection angle two noise blocks were recorded (time-domain points: 1024k, spectral width: 5 kHz, spectral center: 4.670 ppm).
+The individual projections are recorded like standard 1D spin-noise-detected spectra (Müller and Jerschow, 2006; Nausner et al., 2009).
 The acquisition sequence is illustrated and compared to conventional pulsed NMR in Fig. 3.